OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

     float dop_min;   float dop_max;
     // Image-plane ROI for vision (pixels); -1 if unused int32 u_min; int32 v_min; int32 u_max; int32 v_max; // -1 if unused
+    // Indicates this ROI covers the entire valid domain of its axes.
+When true, all numeric bounds may be ignored. boolean global;
   };

   // ---- Codecs / Payload kinds (shared enums) ----